Generalized Median of Means Principle for Bayesian Inference: Introduction.

 for all measurable sets $B\subseteq \Theta$.
 Here, $\Pi$ is the \emph{prior} distribution with density $\pi(\cdot)$ with respect to the Lebesgue measure.
-The following result, known as the Bernstein-von Mises (BvM) theorem that is due to L. Le Cam in its present form (see the book by \cite{van2000asymptotic} for its proof and discussion), is one of the main bridges connecting the frequentist and Bayesian approaches. \begin{thm}[Bernstein-von Mises] Under the appropriate regularity assumptions on the family $\{p_\theta, \ \theta\in \Theta\}$,
+The following result, known as the Bernstein-von Mises (BvM) theorem that is due to L. Le Cam in its present form (see the book by \cite{van2000asymptotic} for its proof and discussion), is one of the main bridges connecting the frequentist and Bayesian approaches. \begin{thm}[Bernstein-von Mises] Assume that $p = p_{\theta_0}$ for some $\theta_0\in \Theta$ (that is, the model is well-specified).
+Then, under the appropriate regularity assumptions on the family $\{p_\theta, \ \theta\in \Theta\}$,